-These consolidated financial statements have been translated from the consolidated financial statements originally prepared in Catalan.
-In case of discrepancy, the Catalan language version will prevail.
+These consolidated annual accounts have been translated from consolidated annual accounts originally prepared in Catalan.
+In the event of any discrepancy, the Catalan language version shall prevail.

-APPENDIX I - ALLOWANCES AND REMUNERATION OF THE MEMBERS OF THE GOVERNING BODIES OF INSTITUT CATALÀ DE FINANCES DURING 2019 (Note 31)
+APPENDIX I - ALLOWANCES AND REMUNERATION OF THE MEMBERS OF THE GOVERNING BODIES OF INSTITUT CATALÀ DE FINANCES DURING 2020 (Note 31)

 (Translation from the original Consolidated Financial Statements issued in Catalan.
-In the event of discrepancy, the Catalan-language version prevails)
+In the event of discrepancy, the Catalanlanguage version prevails)

-The composition at 31/12/2019 of the governing bodies and the delegated commissions was as follows:
+The composition at 31/12/2020 of the governing bodies and the delegated commissions was as follows: